sdiehl/wiwinwlh/tutorial.md

 ---------------

 The interface for Cabal has seen an overhaul in the last few years and has moved more closely towards the Nix-style of local builds.
-In the new system packages are seperated in into categories:
+Under the new system packages are separated into categories:

-* **Local Packages** - Packages are Haskell packages built from a configuration file which specifies a path to a directory with a cabal file.
+* **Local Packages** - Packages are built from a configuration file which specifies a path to a directory with a cabal file.
 These can be working project as well as all of it's local transitive dependencies.
 * **External Packages** - External packages are packages retrieved from either the public Hackage or private Hackage repository.
 These packages are hashed and stored locally in `~/.cabal/store` to be reused across builds.